Genevieve Ngo Mbeleck

-Genevieve Edith Ngo Mbeleck (born 10 March 1993) is a Cameroonian footballer who plays as a midfielder.
+Genevieve Edith Ngo Mbeleck (born 10 March 1993) is a Cameroonian footballer who plays as a midfielder for the Turkish Super League club Amed.

 Club career

 Played for FC Minsk (women) in 2015 and 2016 and played the Champions League with them.
 Then played for Louves Minproff in Cameroon.
 In 2017 she signed with Spain's Sporting Huelva.

+In September 2025, she returned to Turkey, and joined the Diyarbakır-based club Amed.